Logo

 History of the Museum

-The Museum’s history begins in 1924, when the North Carolina State Art Society was formed.
+The Museum’s history begins in 1924, when the North Carolina Art Society was formed.
 Its mission: to generate interest in creating an art museum for the state.
 In 1928 the society acquired funds and approximately 75 paintings by bequest from Robert F. Phifer, a North Carolina native and businessman.
 In 1929 the first in a series of temporary art exhibition spaces opened in the Agriculture Building in Raleigh.

 In 1947 the state legislature appropriated $1 million to purchase a collection of art for the people of North Carolina.
 The appropriation, which drew national attention, was in response to a then-anonymous challenge grant from noted philanthropist Samuel H. Kress of New York through the persuasive efforts of Robert Lee Humber.
 Humber was an international lawyer and native of Greenville, NC.